dougsland/gitlab/auto-review/README.md

 Click on your profile picture or avatar in the top right corner of the page.
 Select Settings from the dropdown menu.
 Access Tokens.

-In the Personal Access Tokens section, enter a name for your token in the Name field.
+In the Project Tokens section, enter a name for your token in the Name field.

 Set an expiration date for the token (optional but recommended).